 Equatorial mounts let you rotate and follow an object from a single axis.
-Telescopes that use this style of mount are definitely the best travel telescopes for astrophotographers.
+Telescopes that use this style of mount are definitely the best for astrophotographers.

 Altazimuth mounts, on the other hand, allow you to track objects on two axes–horizontal and vertical.
 They tend to be cheaper mounts, easier to transport and easier to use.
 They also tend to require manual operation, which requires more skill and practice to get good at.

-I tried to find the best travel telescopes that also incorporated astrophotography adapters and capabilities.
+I tried to find the best telescopes that also incorporated astrophotography adapters and capabilities.

 Types of Telescopes

 Throughout this guide, I also made reference to the various types of portable telescopes on the market.
 They are: